 - Responding to the variety of learning styles

-- Overcoming potential barriers of individual and groups
+- Overcoming potential barriers for individuals or within groups

-Staff will liaise and work closely with other professionals such Speech & Language therapists or specialist advisory teachers, involved with the child and respond to the advice they offer.
+Staff will liaise and work closely with other professionals such as Speech & Language therapists, Braille specialists or other specialist advisory teachers, involved with the child and respond to the advice they offer.

-Multisensory learning opportunities encompassed simultaneous visual, auditory and kinaesthetic activities involving, for example, physical movement to represent letter shapes and sounds (Makaton signs), manipulate magnetic letters, electronic devices and pictures etc.
+Multisensory learning opportunities Simultaneous visual, auditory and kinaesthetic activities involving, for example, physical movement to represent letter shapes and sounds (Makaton signs), manipulate magnetic letters, electronic devices, and pictures etc.

 REVIEW

-Agreed and adopted by the Curriculum & Achievement Committee on 13th October 2022
+This Policy was agreed and adopted by the Curriculum & Achievement Committee of Golborne & Maxilla Nursery School on 21st January 2025.